-Join Jess Chadwick for an in-depth discussion in this video Understand the model-view-controller (MVC) pattern, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Understand the model-view-controller (MVC) pattern, part of Learning ASP.NET Core MVC.

 - [Instructor] At this point in the course I've shown you some of the basic building blocks of an ASP.NET Core web application using low-level APIs to respond to requests with simple logic and static files.
 What we need is a framework that takes care of all this mundane middleware plumbing code and lets us focus on writing our application logic instead.
 What we need is the ASP.NET Core MVC framework.
 In order to truly to understand the ASP.NET Core MVC framework, we must first define the design pattern that it was named after: The Model-View-Controller or MVC Pattern.